ahimes9/DS4002_GroupWork/Project_1/README.md

 DS 4002

 ## Contents
 This repository includes the contents of Project 1 for DS 4002.
-The "SRC" section and folder contain our source code.
-The "Data" folder contains the raw data files

-### SRC
+### Installing and Building Code

+### Usage of the Code

 ### Data Dictionary
 | Element/Variable Display Name| Description| Data Type| Acceptable Values|